bcgov/NotifyBC/docs/docs/config/internalHttpHost.md

 All internal requests are supposed to be admin requests.
 The purpose of _internalHttpHost_ is to facilitate identifying the internal server ip as admin ip.

-::: tip OpenShift Use Case
+::: tip Kubernetes Use Case
-The OpenShift deployment script sets <i>internalHttpHost</i> to service url <i>http://notify-bc:3000</i> in config map.
-The source ip in such case would be in a private OpenShift ip range.
+The Kubernetes deployment script sets <i>internalHttpHost</i> to _notify-bc-app_ service url in config map.
+The source ip in such case would be in a private Kubernetes ip range.
 You should add this private ip range to <a href="#admin-ip-list">admin ip list</a>.
-The private ip range varies from OpenShift installation.
+The private ip range varies from Kubernetes installation.
 In BCGov's OCP4 cluster, it starts with octet 10.
 :::